roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© To a mom, any details about her son's penis shouldn't matter... unless it's really, really big.
+To a mom, any details about her son's penis shouldn't matter... unless it's really, really big.
 A son having a massive cock really shouldn't make a difference to a mom, but it totally does.
 And Tom, he was bigger than big.
 He was huge!
 It's not my fault that my son had a fucking cannon in his pants, and it's not my fault I wanted to fuck it.
 It was only natural.

  It wasn't my fault I had gotten so invested in my son's sexual habits.
 Tom's cock was like magic, every thick, meaty inch designed to give a woman pleasure.
 I LOVED his cock!
 Loved, loved, LOVED his cock!
 I know a mom isn't supposed to be so smitten with her son's bulging meat.
 But it was SO BIG!
 I loved it.
 Mom's weren't supposed to have to deal with having a hot, sexy son with such a massive, bulging dong.
 It was a work of fucking art, ten thick, meaty inches of perfection.
 And I had experienced its full fury.
 I had experienced Tom's rock- hard dick in all my holes, fucking me ferociously, turning my previous curiosity at my son's size to a full-blown obsession.
 I couldn't stop thinking about it.
 It was my sexual muse.
 I couldn't stop thinking about that beautiful piece of meat and what it had done to me.
 I couldn't take my mind off his amazing length, each perfect inch more impressive than the last.
 Everything about it was just big.
 It was as thick as a soda can, the tip was massive, and the head flared out in just the right way... ooh, I just loved it.
 It was SO sexy!
 Even that tube along the underside was thick, allowing gallons of cum to travel up from his large, swollen, beautiful balls.
 Then, there was that nice, long slit at the end, the only interruption on that beautiful perfect fat tip.
 The way it always bubbled and boiled over with hot cum...mmm, I get wet just thinking about it.
 I would happily run my finger along that tip, collecting his leaking cum onto my finger, toying with it for a good long while, teasing him.
 And then there was the way his massive cock would swell up, stretching my cunt even more when it was about to cum inside me, feeling his iron-hard rod flexing as it pumped warm cum inside me... uhhh, even thinking about it was enough to make me melt.